tpapavas/P4ALL_OCR-TABLES/README.md

 ### Repo
 The repository contains 5 directories

-1) [ocr_tables](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/ocr_tables) : This includes the source code that generates the OCR_TABLES.dll.
+1) [ocr_tables](P4ALL_OCR-TABLES/src) : This includes the source code that generates the OCR_TABLES.dll.

-2) [App](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/App) : This includes the source code for a sample Qt-based app to test the module.
+2) [App](App) : This includes the source code for a sample Qt-based app to test the module.

-3) [tessdata](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/tessdata) : This includes the traindata necessary for the OCR engine.
+3) [tessdata](P4ALL_OCR-TABLES/tessdata) : This includes the traindata necessary for the OCR engine.
 The tessdata folder must be in the same directory as the executable.

-4) [test files](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/test%20files) : This includes some sample files to test the module.
+4) [test files](P4ALL_OCR-TABLES/test%20files) : This includes some sample files to test the module.

-5) [WebService](https://github.com/P4ALLcerthiti/P4ALL_OCR-TABLES/tree/master/WebService) : This includes the .php files for a sample webservice implementation.
+5) [WebService](WebService) : This includes the .php files for a sample webservice implementation.

 ### Dependencies
 The following libraries were used to build and test the module.
 Older subversions may also be compatible.

-[OpenCV 2.4.9](http://opencv.org/) : Used by the ocr_tables module for image processing.\
+[OpenCV 2.4.13](http://opencv.org/) : Used by the ocr_tables module for image processing.\
-opencv_core249.lib, opencv_highgui249.lib, opencv_imgproc249.lib.
+opencv_core2413.lib, opencv_highgui2413.lib, opencv_imgproc2413.lib.

-[MuPDF 1.7](http://mupdf.com/) : Used by the ocr_tables module for pdf processing.\
+[MuPDF 1.19.0](http://mupdf.com/) : Used by the ocr_tables module for pdf processing.\
 libmupdf.lib, libthirdparty.lib.\
 Also set /NODEFAULTLIB:"libcmt.lib".

-[Tesseract-OCR 3.0.4](https://github.com/tesseract-ocr/tesseract) : Used by the ocr_tables module for OCR.\
+[Tesseract-OCR 4.1](https://github.com/tesseract-ocr/tesseract) : Used by the ocr_tables module for OCR.\
-libtesseract304.lib
+tesseract41.lib

-[Leptonica 1.7.1](http://www.leptonica.com/) : Used by Tesseract-OCR for image processing, and for Document Image Analysis
+[Leptonica 1.82.0](http://www.leptonica.com/) : Used by Tesseract-OCR for image processing, and for Document Image Analysis
-liblept171.lib
+leptonica-1.82.0.lib

-[Qt 5.1.0](http://www.qt.io/download-open-source/) : Used to build the sample App.\
+[Qt 5.15.2](http://www.qt.io/download-open-source/) : Used to build the sample App.\
 qtmain.lib, Qt5Core.lib, Qt5Gui.lib, Qt5Widgets.lib.\
 Also don't forget to copy Qt's "platforms" directory in the same folder as the executable.

+See [INSTALL_DEPS.md](docs/INSTALL_DEPS.md) for installation instuctions on dependencies.

 ### Building
 #### Windows